-- 41. The Strategy is now in a compilation phase, where work undertaken by the Community Panels, TAG, the Joint Committee and Partner Councils is being compiled into a proposed Strategy, currently proposed for notification by HBRC in August 2023. - 42.
-The key remaining task is the development of a funding model for implementation that is, determining the relative contributions to Strategy implementation from rate payers and any other contributors.
+- 41. The strategy is now in a compilation phase, where work undertaken by the Community Panels, TAG, the Joint Committee and Partner Councils is being compiled into a proposed strategy. - 42.
+Prior to Cyclone Gabrielle, the strategy was planned for notification by HBRC in August 2023. - 43.
+The key remaining task is the development of a funding model for implementation that is, determining the relative contributions to strategy implementation from rate payers and any other contributors.

-43. Staff have assessed the requirements of the Local Government Act 2002 in relation to this item and have concluded that, as this report is for information only, the decision-making provisions do not apply.
+44. Staff have assessed the requirements of the Local Government Act 2002 in relation to this item and have concluded that, as this report is for information only, the decision-making provisions do not apply.

-That the Clifton to Tangoio Coastal Hazards Strategy Joint Committee receives and notes the Clifton to Tangoio Coastal Hazards Strategy staff report.
+That the Clifton to Tangoio Coastal Hazards Strategy Joint Committee receives and notes the Overview of the Clifton to Tangoio Coastal Hazards Strategy staff report.